-FROM: Earl Scime, Chairperson, Department of Physics and Astronomy
+FROM: Chair, Department of Physics and Astronomy

 Welcome to the graduate program in Physics at West Virginia University.
 The faculty and staff are eager to meet you and help you get started on in graduate studies so I encourage you to get know your fellow students, the faculty, and the staff over the next few months.
 Throughout this opening letter, required information is highlighted in red.
-The first day of classes is Wednesday August 17, 2016.
+The first day of classes is Wednesday August 15, 2018.
 All students are expected to be in town early enough to take the graduate qualifying examination (see details in the Graduate Exam Information Section) attend the various orientation and training sessions listed at the end of this memo.
-This orientation packet is full of important dates as well as some pages of key phone numbers, payroll processing information, links to safety training, and some helping guides to navigating graduate school - so please read it completely.
+This handbook is full of important dates as well as some pages of key phone numbers, payroll processing information, links to safety training, and some helping guides to navigating graduate school - so please read it completely.

-Please remember to join me for a brief orientation to the department at 11:00 AM on Friday August 19th in the conference room (White Hall 105).
-In the past, many incoming graduate students have missed this meeting because they did not read this letter.
-Later these same students have complained that they never received any information about the PhD program.
+Please remember to join the chair for a brief orientation to the department at 11:00 AM on Friday August 17th in the conference room (White Hall 105).
+In the past, some incoming graduate students have missed this meeting because they did not read this letter.
 It is expected that you will add this meeting to your calendar without additional reminders.
-This will be a chance for you to ask questions and for us to review a few bits of important information before the free, department-wide lunch at 12 PM on the same day.
+This will be a chance for you to ask questions and for us to review a few bits of important information before the free, department-wide pizza lunch at 12 PM on the same day.

-The faculty advisor for first year graduate students is Professor James P. Lewis.
-His office is on the fourth floor of White Hall.
+The faculty advisor for first year graduate students is Professor Romero.
+His office is on the 2nd floor of White Hall.
 Nearly all of you will be Graduate Teaching Assistants (TAs) during your first year.
 Mr. Greg Puskar supervises the TAs and you should report to him as soon as possible.
 His office is in room 111G of White Hall.
 In the department office, the administrative assistant, Ms. Viola Bryant, can help you navigate through payroll and hiring issues and Ms. Puskar can provide information about course related issues.
 Please supply Ms. Puskar with your local phone number as soon as possible.
 Whenever I am in the Chair's office in the Department office in 111 White Hall, feel free to ask questions or just say hello.